Video Ring

 Types of Visas and Costs:

-• Single Entry Visa – A Single Entry Visa allows the traveler to enter Zambia only once during the validity of the visa.
+• Single Entry Visa—A Single Entry Visa allows the traveler to enter Zambia only once during its validity.
 Once you exit Zambia, the visa cannot be used again.
-Valid for 90 days from the date of issue.
+It is valid for 90 days from the date of issue.

-• Double Entry Visa – A Double Entry Visa allows the traveler to enter Zambia twice during the validity of the visa.
+• Double Entry Visa–A Double Entry Visa allows the traveler to enter Zambia twice during the validity of the visa.
 Valid up to 90 days from the date of issue.

 We recommend you bring cash for visas although there are credit card facilities at Harry Mwanga International Airport.